Close

 I. Changes in Directorate

-(b) Dr. Gita Piramal, Non-executive independent director of the Company tendered her resignation with effect from close of business hours on 30 April 2022.
-The Board places on record its sincere appreciation for the valuable services rendered by her during her long tenure on the Board.
+Shekhar Bajaj, Non-executive non-independent director of the Company tendered his resignation with effect from close of business hours on 30 June 2022.
+The Board places on record its deep appreciation of valuable guidance provided by him during his very long tenure on the Board.

 II.
 Retirement by Rotation